Krystal Nielson Flaunts Tan Bod In A Floral Bikini

 Although the star found her footing on reality TV and found the love of her life, she’s since moved on to working on her fitness coaching career.
 TBG is an interactive program where fans can work on their body goals with guidance from Krystal.

-In addition, the blond shared another update a month ago, where she also flaunted her body in an orange swimsuit.
-This time, she rocked a one-piece, which featured a plunge neckline and a thong-cut.
-The neckline and sides of the suit featured criss-cross lace-up accents.
-She wore her hair in a casual bun.
-The post’s geotag revealed that she was soaking up the rays in Los Cabos, Mexico, as the ocean was visible in the backdrop.
+In addition, the blonde shared another update a month ago, where she also flaunted her body in an orange swimsuit.
+This time, she rocked a one-piece, which featured a plunging neckline and a thong cut, as well as criss-cross lace-up accents on the neckline and side.
+The star also wore her hair in a casual bun.

+Per the above post’s geotag, Krystal was soaking up the rays in Los Cabos, Mexico, as the ocean was visible in the backdrop.

 Delivered To Your INBOX